|Born||1 October 1973|

 |Children||Munashe, Melusi, Tadiwa and Ryan|

-Fungai Chiposi is a professional, photographer and community development activist who is currently an Aspiring Independent Member of Parliament for Southerton Constituency in Harare.
+Fungai Chiposi is a professional, photographer and community development activist who was an aspiring Independent Member of Parliament for Southerton Constituency in Harare in the July 2018 elections.
 He is passionate about Zimbabwe and its people and aspires to contribute to the betterment of Southerton Constituency which includes Aspindale, Rugare, Southerton, Lochinvar, and part-Mbare.
 He is also the Founder of Proudly Zimbabwean Foundation, Co-Founder of Citizens Zimbabwe

 Fungai was born on the 1st of October 1973 at Edith Opperman clinic in Mbare.
 He grew up in Mbare watching movies at Stoddart Hall and swimming at George Hartley pool.
 He left Mbare for Chitungwiza in 1979 and started his primary education at Chinembiri Primary School in 1981.